DashikiBulbasaur/chartodo/README.md

     REPEATING:
         repeating-add | rp-a
-            add a repeating task. the task starts from your current date and time note that for the repeating time interval, only the following units are allowed: minutes, hours, days, weeks, months, years
+            add a repeating task. the task starts from your current date and time note that for the repeating time interval, only the following time units are allowed: minutes, hours, days, weeks, months, years
             example: chartodo rp-a gym 2 days
             example: chartood rp-a gym 2 days mow 1 week